marianaiam/cloudfoundry_blue_green_deploy/README.md

 1. name: two application instances are required.
 One name ending with "-green" and another ending with "-blue"
 2. host: the url.
 One ending with "-green" and the other ending with "-blue"
 3. domain: required
-4. command: Must not include a migration
+4. command: bundle exec rake cf:on_first_instance db:migrate && bundle exec rails s -p $PORT -e $RAILS_ENV
 5. services: Optional, only required if there are services that need to be bound

 #### Bare Minimum Example: